-Bridges — water between them
+Bridges with water in between

 The word “memory” is dangerous.
 From its sound in the head, multi-level constructs from scraps of what was can stir up and rise from the depths.
 Ghost footprints in the future.